Targeting System

 Target Selectors

-When an AI needs a target (spawn, death, re-evaluation), it uses a Target Selector:
+When an AI needs a target (at spawn, on target death, or during re-evaluation), it uses a Target Selector:

 | Selector | Behavior | Best For |